jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 The day we cooked with fire, we partnered technology with biology.
 As we've already noted, heat breaks down proteins and starches, making them more accessible to digestive enzymes.
 This means our body doesn't have to work as hard to break down the food molecules, so our digestive system can extract nutrients with less effort.

-Once humans learned to spark a flames we cooked food, got warm, and kept going.
-The heat from fire inside kilns turned clay into pottery and inside forges fired turned minerals into metals.
-The energy savings of cooked food feed our big brains.
+Once humans learned to spark a flame we cooked food, got warm, and kept going.
+The heat from fire inside kilns turned clay into pottery and inside forges turned minerals into metals.
+The energy savings of cooked food fed our big brains.
 Fire's ability to make pots, nails, knives, and more technologies feed the growth of civilization.

 But there's nothing supernatural about technology.
 It's composed of stone, clay, copper, zinc, and other natural elements heated in different ways, and is thus a natural part of the Game of Life.
-What became artificial is the method used to select tools of the ecosystems.
+What became artificial is the method used to select the tools of our ecosystems.

 The first white bear didn't interview for a job hunting seals in the Arctic.
 Today's brown bears can't protest against polar bears venturing south looking for meals.
 They can only play the game.
 But when our big brains, self-awareness, and storytelling mix with biological self-interest to be as lazy as possible—especially while holding powerful tools—the result can be unnatural.